Lovers Rock (Sade album)

 Lovers Rock is the fifth studio album by English band Sade, released on 13 November 2000 by Epic Records.
 The album was titled after a style of reggae music known as lovers rock, noted for its romantic sound and content, which frontwoman Sade Adu listened to in her youth.
 Lovers Rock was seen as a departure from the band's previous use of jazz elements, opting instead for a wider use of musical elements from soul music, R&B, soft rock, folk music, dub, reggae, neo soul and lovers rock.
 The album's production has been characterised as sparse, with simple arrangements and reggae flourishes.
 A concept album, the lyrics focus on both the positive and the negative sides of love; the album's lyrical content also touches upon political themes.

 Upon release, Lovers Rock was met with generally positive reviews from music critics, who praised the band's musical direction.
 The album earned Sade the Grammy Award for Best Pop Vocal Album in 2002.
 Commercially, the album reached number 18 on the UK Albums Chart and number three on the US Billboard 200.
-It has since been certified triple platinum by the Recording Industry Association of America (RIAA), having sold over 3 million copies in the United States by February 2010.
+It has since been certified platinum by the BPI in the UK, and triple platinum by the Recording Industry Association of America (RIAA), having sold over 3 million copies in the United States by February 2010.
 The album spawned two singles—"By Your Side" and "King of Sorrow"—and was further promoted by the band's Lovers Rock Tour.